 Under certain conditions, these chemicals begin to release carbon dioxide, and these gas bubbles, "caught" in the dough, begin to expand even before we put our product in the oven.
 As a result, the dough rises.

-In order to “activate” any of these chemicals, you need liquid and acid.
-Sometimes acid and liquid can be presented as a single ingredient, for example, yogurt, sour cream, lemon or fruit juice.
-And sometimes acid can be presented as a separate dry ingredient, such as brown sugar, cocoa or chocolate.
+To “activate” any of these chemicals, you need liquid and acid.
+Sometimes acid and liquid can be presented as a single ingredient, for example, yogurt, sour cream, lemon, or fruit juice.
+And sometimes acid can be presented as a separate dry ingredient, such as brown sugar, cocoa, or chocolate.

-In order to “activate” soda, you need acid, if it is not enough, then the chemical reaction will not occur; soda softens the sour taste.
+To “activate” soda, you need acid, if it is not enough, then the chemical reaction will not occur; soda softens the sour taste.
 That’s why soda is frequently used in recipes that contain a large number of "sour" ingredients.
-Soda must be thoroughly mixed with dry ingredients, so that the dough rises evenly.
+Soda must be thoroughly mixed with dry ingredients so that the dough rises evenly.
 Soda, when combined with liquid and acid, immediately begins to produce carbon dioxide, so you need to bake your product as quickly as possible.
 If you leave the dough on the table, air bubbles will simply disappear and the baked goods will not rise.
-Neutralising soda in advance, as noted in many recipes, is not correct - you will lose all the carbon dioxide even before it is in the dough.
+Neutralizing soda in advance, as noted in many recipes, is not correct - you will lose all the carbon dioxide even before it is in the dough.